Kittycat9/introtobackendwebdev/README.md

 - What do backend web servers do?
 - What is Django?
 Who uses it?
 Why Django?
 What other options are there?
 - Install VSCode, django
-- Our first Django App
+- Our first Django Appuhaetl
+- eu
+- ahue
+- teuoa
+- euo
+- haue

+- hu
+- hae
+- ahtuh
+- taht
+- htaeu
+- he
+- hh
+- tueth
+- th
+- euot
+- huaon
+- nahu
+- atnehu
+- ntah
+- aneu

 ## Week 2 - Function Based Views